Notify me

 Of course, some clocks and watches continue to use sound as a means of communicating the time, from cuckoo-clocks to watches with chimes, such as this Christopher Ward C1 Bel Canto:

-Some watches these days have alternative time displays, including no time display at all as with the
+Some watches these days have alternative time displays (including our own, see below), including at least one with no time display at all (below).

 People today want uniqueness and individuality, innovation and/or tradition.
-People are now more interested in the artistic rather than functional attributes (such as story, concept, aesthetics etc.) of items like watches, than they ever have been, especially since the practicality of timekeeping is no longer really necessary on a watch, and certainly not its main function, as shown by the existence of the Haldeman H9:
+People are now more interested in the artistic (such as story, concept, aesthetics etc.) rather than functional attributes of items like watches, than they ever have been, especially since the practicality of timekeeping is no longer really necessary on a watch, and certainly not its main function, as shown by the existence of the Haldeman H9 (which does not display the time at all):

 .